- September 29, 2011

 - Posted by: Paul Foster

-- Category: Business financial help, Grow a Business, Managing business revenue
+- Categories: Business financial help, Grow a Business, Managing business revenue

 I have a small business client who I consider to be the best at collecting money from customers.

 Quite a few years ago he actually went to jail trying to collect money from one customer because he tipped a desk over on him! – We don’t recommend that approach!

 Have a conversation before the sale

 – You assess whether you should give any credit to this customer.
 If there are concerns, you must be courageous enough to ask for full payment upon completion of the job.